 Training tax credits

-are available to employers based on the wages paid to an eligible apprentice to a maximum of $4,000 per apprentice per year depending on salary, program, and apprenticeship level.
-Eligible apprentice employees can receive tax credits too - $1,000 to $3,750 depending on the apprenticeship level they complete.
+are available to eligible employers based on the wages paid to an eligible apprentice to a maximum of $4,000 per apprentice per year depending on salary, program and apprenticeship level.
+Eligible apprentices can receive tax credits too — up to $2,500 depending on the apprenticeship level they complete.

 Property Tax Exemptions and Credits